-From the outside, you probably wouldn’t realize that the Levi Coffin House in Fountain City, Indiana is an important National Historic Landmark.
+From the outside, you probably wouldn’t realize that the Levi and Catharine Coffin State Historic Site in Fountain City, Indiana is an important National Historic Landmark.

 It has long been hailed the “Grand Central Station of the Underground Railroad.”